 - Module short name: Not editable except by request to Learning Technologies.
 Uses a set nomenclature so that it synchronises correctly with other University systems and Moodle processes such as archiving

 - Module start date: Only used if you have Weekly format set (see below)

 - Module ID number: Not editable except by request to Learning Technologies.
-Uses a set nomenclature so that it synchronises correctly with other University systems such as SATURn for enrolment of students.
+Uses a set nomenclature so that it synchronises correctly with other University systems such as Campus Solutions for enrolment of students.

 To make a module visible to students:

 - Go into your module.

 - Find the Administration block and click on Module administration > Edit Settings

 - Look for the Visible field (third item down)

 - Click on the drop-down options for the Visible field